 By Emily Toth, Consultant – Strategic HR Consulting

-- Compensation – Understanding how similar positions are being compensated in the same labour market will allow you to remain a competitive employer; successfully attracting and retaining top talent.
+Compensation – Understanding how similar positions are being compensated in the same labour market will allow you to remain a competitive employer; successfully attracting and retaining top talent.
 They are also foundational to any attempts at equity in compensation.

-If they aren’t being kept up to date or are not helpful for the size/scope of your organization, maybe you don’t need them.
-However, job descriptions, as simple as they may seem, can hold the key to achieving organizational effectiveness and efficiency through their links to recruitment, selection, performance and compensation efforts.
+If job descriptions aren’t being kept up-to-date or are not helpful for the size/scope of your organization, maybe you don’t need them.
+However, as simple as they may seem, job descriptions can hold the key to achieving organizational effectiveness and efficiency through their links to recruitment, selection, performance, and compensation efforts.

 Deciding whether or not to implement job descriptions will affect your employees just as much as your organization.
 Employees find value in job descriptions for similar reasons an employer would (such as understanding what tasks they are expected to do and helping them understand how well they are performing in their role.)
 After all, an organization is only as good as its people!